repositive/iris-js/README.md

 ## Purpose ##

-Iris provides an abstraction to request and handle information without the need of know which service is on the other side of the wire.
+Iris provides an abstraction interface to request and handle information without the need of know which service is on the other side of the wire.

+**Provided operations**
+- Add a new handler for a specific pattern.
+- Send a message asking for a remote computational response.
+- Send a message and do not expect or wait for a response (broadcast).
+- Send a message and wait for multiple responses.

+We aim to provide a high level of extensibility enabling the implementation of custom backends.
+The current goal of the project is to achieve a reasonable satisfaction using AMQP as its first backend.
+Other implementations (like SWIM) will follow.

 <p align="center">
     <img src="https://github.com/repositive/iris-js/blob/master/docs/imgs/abstractIris.png?raw=true" alt="Abstraction of Iris"/>